-In this experiment we tested the effects more extreme winter temperature conditions, i.e. recurrent, short winter warming pulses, on soil biotic and potential extracellular enzyme activity, N availability in the soil solution, and N uptake by plants in different plant communities (grassland, heathland) at two sites with contrasting winter climate (a warm lowland and a cold upland site).
-We hypothesised that (1) recurrent winter warming pulses would enhance N-cycling (i.e. increased N availability, soil biotic activity and N uptake into plants).
-(2) We further expected different responsiveness to the recurrent warm spells at the two sites, with stronger frost and therefore frost damage negatively affecting plant N uptake at the colder upland site.
-(3) Finally, we expected differences among the plant communities in the response of N cycling to the recurrent warm spells, with a higher ability for winter N uptake in grassland than in heathland plants.
+In this experiment we tested the effects of more variable winter temperature conditions, i.e. recurrent, short winter warming pulses, on soil biotic and potential extracellular enzyme activity, N availability in the soil solution, and N uptake by plants in different plant communities (grassland, heathland; same communities as in Schuerings et al., 2014) at two sites with contrasting winter climate (a warm, snowpoor lowland and a cold, snow-rich upland site).
+We hypothesized that (1) recurrent winter warming pulses would enhance N cycling (i.e. increased N availability, soil biotic activity and N uptake into plants).
+(2) We further expected different responsiveness to the recurrent warming pulses at the two sites, with more variable soil temperatures and stronger frost, therefore frost damage negatively affecting plant N uptake at the colder upland site.
+(3) Finally, we expected differences among the plant communities in the response of N cycling to the recurrent warming pulses, with a higher ability for winter N uptake in grassland than in heathland plants.